Type of passes

 Why kids/teens don’t need such combo pass?
 Because access to museums and monuments is free for them in Paris (if aged under 18).
 They will only need to get their metro pass, river cruise ticket and they will be able to follow the parents and cut the lines showing their adult passes.

 This is the combo pass that we’re all using since a few years because it’s so convenient with the add-ons, flexibility with coverage and fabulous delivery service.
 We used once the Paris pass but switched to Paris ComboPass because it’s more flexible and much cheaper for the same services.
-Since we have a bunch of kids, the ability to get them their own passes and follow us wherever we’re going is really great.
+The ability to get the kids their own passes to follow us wherever we were going is really great.